takeyamayuki/NonMouse/README.md

 ![nonmouse twi21 oe-アニメーションイメージ（大）](https://user-images.githubusercontent.com/22733958/121180967-75b23a00-c89c-11eb-82fa-4f5d9abda320.gif)

 This is a Python script that uses a web camera to capture your hand, making it appear as if there is a mouse without any substance.
 (Ver.1 without sensitivity adjustment is [here](https://github.com/takeyamayuki/NonMouse))
-(Ver.
-1 without sensitivity adjustment is available here.
 The operation status is also available on [Youtube](https://youtu.be/ufvOJUTCF8M)

 # Installation